algife/vue-node-code-challenge/README.md

 - main,
 - develop
 - features
+- hotfix
-- Skipped: _QA, hotfix and staging are branches that would be useful for real projects but not for a small demo._
+- Skipped: _QA and staging are branches that would be useful for real projects but not for a small demo._

 ## Tech Stack Expertise required